 It is suggested that D-mannose, when used for urinary tract infections, may inhibit certain bacteria from sticking to bladder lining cells.
 If the bacteria cannot stick to the lining, they cannot colonize the bladder and cause an infection.

 For this reason, D-mannose has rapidly gained popularity as a UTI home remedy.
 But does it work?
-We’ve looked into the science behind it and explained everything you need to know.
+We’ve looked into the science behind it and explained everything you need to know in an extended article.

-Learn more about how D-mannose is thought to work, how much to take for UTI, and what to look out for, if you’re going to try it.
-Read the full article about D-mannose.
+Learn more about how D-mannose is thought to work, how much to take for UTI, and what to look out for: Read the full article about D-mannose.

 2. Cranberry For UTI Treatment